If you’re looking online to book your next cruise, then don’t be surprised if your head is spinning a little bit.

 However, the big difference is that Costco offers special incentives to book through their site.
 While the deals change from day to day on aggregator websites, Costco’s incentives are simple and straightforward.
 If you book through them, then they offer Costco Cash Cards — essentially a gift card to Costco.
 The amounts can be high as well.

-Here’s a cruise offering a $45 Costco Cash Card for booking the cheapest stateroom for just $409.
+For example, we found a cruise offering a $45 Costco Cash Card for booking the cheapest stateroom for just $409.
 In other words, it’s like getting about 11% off the price of your cruise.
 The cash increases substantially with upgraded cabins.

 Disadvantages: First, sometimes Costco has higher fares than what’s found on other sites.
 If booking a high-grade cabin (which usually has a higher incentive) then the incentive usually covers the price difference.
 You may not come out ahead if paying more for an interior room.